12Me21/sbdoc-cc/instruction/print.md

 Prints `102`.

 ## Notes ##
-It is generally recommended to use `?` instead to keep code shorter.
+`?` can be used instead to keep code shorter.